phaserjs/phaser/README.md

 * Stage.bounds has been removed, you can access it via Stage.getBounds.
 * Stage.checkOffsetInterval has been moved to ScaleManager.trackParentInterval
 * ScaleManager.hasResized signal has been removed.
 Use ScaleManager.setResizeCallback instead.
+* The World bounds can now be set to any size, including smaller than the game dimensions.
+Before it was locked to a minimum size of the game canvas, but it can now be anything.

 ### Bug Fixes